 - Total taxable sales shows retail sales activity for all transactions subject to sales tax and is an important barometer for overall economic activity in a region.

-Total taxable sales in 2014 (the latest year for which data is available) were $15.7 billion, up 4.7% from the year prior.
+- Total taxable sales in 2015 (the latest year for which data is available) decreased by $226 million compared with the year prior.

 A growing number of businesses in the U.S. are recognizing the value of going green—from reducing GHG emissions and using resources more efficiently to building and portraying their brands as more sustainable.